sarahdayan/browserstore.js/README.md

 If a multi-store doesn't find a value in a store, it moves on to the next until it finds it.

-If you want a certain store to only persist a subset of your data, you can leverage the `ignore` option to filter them out.
-This is useful when you want to persist some data, but not in all stores.
-A good example is when you're using the `urlAdapter` adapter: you may not need everything to be persisted (and visible) in the URL.
+If you want a certain store to only persist a subset of your data, you can leverage the `ignore` option to filter unwanted data out.
+This is useful when you want to set data, but not in all stores.
+A good example is when you're using the `urlAdapter` adapter: you may not need everything to be visible in the URL.

 ```js
 const localStore = createStore(localStorageAdapter)